gilligan/gilligan.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
-description: Everything you may want to know about me
+description: Everything you may want to know about me, working with me, and what I can help you with
 ---
 Hey, my name is *Tobi*!
 Nice to meet you 👋